-Each month for my job, I write a maximum 150 word review of a new book that came into the library during the month.
-I’ll be expanding that idea to the blog in a new feature I’m calling To the Point Tuesdays.
+Each month for a previous job, I wrote a maximum 150 word review of a new book that came into the library during the month.
+I’ve expanded that idea to the blog in a feature I’m calling To the Point Tuesdays.
 If you want to play along, just post a link in the comments and I’ll add them to the post.

 Title: Poisoned Apples: Poems for You, My Pretty

 Pages: 114 pages

 Publisher/Date: Greenwillow Books, an imprint of HarperCollinsPublishers

 Simon says touch your toes.